 - Seminar (designated by course numbers 8000-8999).

-- Students who matriculated in law school in the fall of 2016 and later must take at least six total credits in clinics, externships, or courses designated as "simulation courses."
+- Students must take at least six total credits in clinics, externships, or courses designated as "simulation courses."
 Only four of those six credits may be earned in externships.
 In advance of each semester, the Law School will announce which courses are designated as "simulation courses" for that upcoming semester.

-You must earn a minimum of sixty-three (63) credits of the 89 required credit hours in regular class sessions.
+You must earn a minimum of sixty-four (64) credits of the 89 required credit hours in regular class sessions.
 The Law School Rules allow you to earn credit for a number of courses and activities that do not have a significant classroom component at Colorado Law, such as journals, competitions, and externships, as well as courses in other departments or at other schools.
+Clinics do not count towards the 14-credit cap.
 The Rules place the following caps on such credits: